Inhumans (TV series): Design

 Attilan is surrounded by a protective energy field in the shape of a cone, that projects out images of the moon's surface to camouflage the city, and projects in Earth-like imagery like clouds and sunsets.
 The cone shape was chosen, rather than a more traditional dome shape, so the Quiet Room where Black Bolt spends much of his time could be directly below the apex of the field, and "if he accidentally produces any sonic waves, the waves are redirected up the side of the cone and out the apex into outer space" and away from the city.
 The set decorations were described as "slightly futuristic yet quaintly old-fashioned", with elements such as Ancient Greek-inspired statues of the Inhumans' ancestors present in the Royal Hall.
 The character's apartments and bedrooms are sparse, "with only essentials".
 Black Bolt and Medusa's bedroom has a view of the whole city.
 Crystal's bedroom was designed to be able to fit Lockjaw, her 2000 lb dog; because he can teleport, the set's door frames did not have to be sized to the character, but areas such as where he sleeps in her room did.
 Roland Sanchez served as costume designer for the series.
 Rheon called the costumes "very different" from how they appear in the comics.
-For instance, Mount does not wear Black Bolt's comic costume of a black outfit with white accents, tuning fork, and mask.
+For instance, Mount does not wear Black Bolt's comic costume of a black outfit with white accents, a tuning fork, and a mask.
 Mount said that this was done to make the character "more accessible to the viewer ...
 I'm not sure TV is the space for masks."
 Rheon added that the costumes were intended to look strange to the audience to highlight that the Inhumans have been segregated from Earth and human culture for some time.
 Special effects make-up was provided by Glenn Hetrick and Neville Page's Alchemy Studios.